 Regardless of the total EPDS score, women who score positive on Question 10 may be at risk of harming themselves and/or their children and further assessment is necessary.
-Section 7.3 provides guidance on assessing the risk of self-harm or suicide.
+See Section 7.2.1 for further guidance on assessing the risk of self-harm or suicide.

-iii.
-For a woman with a positive score on Question 10 on the EPDS, undertake or arrange immediate further assessment and, if there is any disclosure of suicidal ideation, take urgent action in accordance with local protocol/policy.
+For a woman with a positive score on Question 10 on the EPDS, undertake or arrange immediate further mental health assessment and, if there is any disclosure of suicidal ideation, take urgent action in accordance with local protocol/policy.